The year-end holidays are fast approaching and I know many of you, including me, are itching to get on the next flight out!

 If you like seeing green patches of trees and rainforests, coupled with several pretty beaches, this is the route for you.

 The Legendary Pacific Coast Touring Route brings you through some of the best places on the eastern border, starting from Brisbane down south to Sydney, a city that is one of the biggest and most popular in Australia.
+Can’t deny that Sydney has awesome cafes to indulge in either!

 Along the way, be entertained by: